postgres/pgweb/dep/django-selectable/docs/advanced.rst

 You can also pass the query parameters into the widget using the ``query_params`` keyword argument.
-It depends on your use case as to whether the parameters are know when the form is defined or when an instance of the form is created.
+It depends on your use case as to whether the parameters are known when the form is defined or when an instance of the form is created.

 .. _client-side-parameters: